ACM40960/projects-ahana-vaishnav/Baseline Prototype/README.md

 - `data/X.npy`
 - `data/y.npy`

-These files are not uploaded to GitHub because they are generated data files.
+These files are in the data folder and are generated data files.

 ## Model